 During primitive eras, snakes were revered as gods.
 They were seen as the creators and protectors of humans.
 This was especially true in Chinese culture where the emperors were said to be descendants of dragon gods, such as NuWa, the Chinese creator Goddess and FuXi, the inventor of fishing and trapping and the four-eyed dragon god, Cang Jie that invented writing.

-Mythical Dragons of Europe and Asia
+Pictures of Mythical Dragons of Europe and Asia

 As centuries passed, dragons evolved into two distinct types of mythical creatures, the European dragon and the Asian dragon.
 The dragons of each region had distinctive physical attributes that were depicted in often colorful mythical dragon drawings.